Updated March 26, 2021

 - Use the lowest effective dose

-- Use it every second day if possible
+- Use it every second or third day if possible

 - Use the shortest course possible